Unirep/Unirep/packages/docs/docs/getting-started/create-unirep-app.md

 See [`verifyEpochKeyProof`](../contracts-api/unirep-sol.md#verifyepochkeyproof)
 :::

-But how can we tell which signal is epoch key?<br/>
+But how can we tell which signal is the epoch key?<br/>
 `Unirep.sol` also provides [`decodeEpochKeySignals`](../contracts-api/unirep-sol.md#decodeepochkeysignals) to fix this problem.

 We can complete the `submitAttestation` function with `decodeEpochKeySignals`.